-The principal dentist told us they aimed to settle complaints in-house and would invite patients to speak with them in person to discuss these.
+The principal dentist told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received over the past 12 months.
+We looked at comments, compliments the practice received during the last 12 months.
+The service had not received any complaints.